mixxxdj/mixxx/source/chapters/configuration.rst

 | GNU Linux / JACK (Advanced)            | Good         |
 +----------------------------------------+--------------+

-.. note:: On Windows, if an ASIO driver is not available for your operating
-          system, you can try installing `ASIO4ALL <http://asio4all.com>`_, a low-latency audio driver for WDM audio devices.
+On Windows, if an ASIO driver is not available for your operating system, you can try installing `ASIO4ALL <http://asio4all.com>`_, a low-latency audio driver for WDM audio devices.

-.. note:: On GNU/Linux using JACK, make sure to start your JACK daemon *before*
+On GNU/Linux using JACK, make sure to start your JACK daemon *before* running Mixxx.
-          running Mixxx.
 Otherwise JACK will not appear as a Sound API in the preferences.

 .. warning:: On GNU/Linux do *not* use the ``pulse`` device with the ALSA Audio
              API.
 This is an emulation layer for ALSA provided by PulseAudio and